Sign up Log in

 Attracts Wildlife

-The plant attracts bees, butterflies, other insect pollinators, hummingbirds, and birds.
+Attracts bees, butterflies, other pollinators, and birds

 Taxonomy